 Ever had one of those days when your brain feels like it’s wrapped in a thick, mysterious fog?
 You’re not alone.
 Many of us have experienced the frustrating sensation known as “brain fog” and wondered what’s going on.
-Don’t worry, in this blog post we’re covering topics like what is brain fog, what causes it, how long it lasts, how to get rid of brain fog and even if there’s an actual test involved…
+Don’t worry, in this blog post we’re covering topics like what is brain fog, what causes it, how long it lasts, how to get rid of brain fog and whether there’s an actual test involved.

 What does brain fog feel like?

 Imagine waking up one morning and your brain feels like it’s covered in a thick, hazy cloud.
-It’s like you’re trying to think through a dense fog, and your thoughts just don’t seem as clear as usual.
+It’s like you’re trying to think through a dense ball of cotton wool and your thoughts just don’t seem as clear as usual.
 That’s brain fog.
 Doctors refer to it as Cognitive Dysfunction (CD).

 Common descriptions of the feeling